oddluck/limnoria-plugins/README.txt

 This is a Limnoria plugin implementation of UNO.

+See testing branch for latest additions/changes such as colors/notices

 ==== Usage ====

 To use this plugin, you need to change a game setting to allow it.